jrrohrer/yarn-stasher-rails/NOTES.md

     - added field_with_errors styling
     - added favicon to browser tab
     - added logo to nav bar & welcome page

-Next time:
+    - added a collection select to the create/update project form to allow users to associate existing yarns to their projects when the projects are created
-  - nested form to add existing yarns to project from create project page?
+    - recorded an app walkthrough and turned in the project for review!!!!